meaniebeanie22/meaniebeanie22.github.io/chapters/silvers-embassy.md

 my eastern loophole and crept up behind the captain, who had now seated himself on the threshold, with his elbows on his knees, his head in his hands, and his eyes fixed on the water as it bubbled out of the old iron kettle in the sand.
-He was whistling “Come, Lasses and Lads.”
+He was whistling [:“Come, Lasses and Lads.”](https://www.youtube.com/watch?v=sdehXwLgkHA?t=8)

 Silver had terrible hard work getting up the knoll.
 What with the steepness of the incline, the thick tree stumps, and the soft sand, he